Please take a few moments to read these organisational notes for our school.

 Every child has a school organiser.
 This should be brought back to school every day.
 Please take time to read and sign our home-school agreement and behaviour contract.
 Closer reading of the organiser will show how we are asking you to support our high expectations.
 The organiser will also contain your child’s targets for the term ahead.
 When you hear your child read at home, please complete a section for the relevant week.
 If you have a specific message that you wish to pass onto the class teacher in writing, it is best if you put this in a letter and pass it on via your child.

 We use ParentMail as our main source of communication with parents.
 Further information regarding your child's login will be sent once your child starts at All Hallows.
-A newsletter will be sent home via pupil post every Friday.
+A newsletter will be sent home via ParentMail every Friday.
 Please take time to read this important letter.
 The newsletter is also posted on our school website.
 Please keep a regular check on our external notice boards and entrance area for other notices.
 Each term the class teacher will write to you with details about their class and work.
 Other letters are sent home as required.
-Remember that you may need to dig deep to the bottom of those bags!
-Our school website, contains a lot of useful information, newsletters etc. We use a text messaging service for urgent contacts, and this appears to be working well, but please let us know if your mobile number changes.
+Our school website, contains a lot of useful information.
+Please remember to inform the school office if your contact details change.

 Ideally, children should arrive at school no earlier than 8.40 a.m.
 For security reasons, gates will be locked until 8.30 a.m.
 A teacher will be on duty from 8.40 a.m. although we ask that you stay with your child until the bell goes.
 School starts at 8.50 a.m.
 BUT PLEASE NOTE THAT THE BELL WILL BE RUNG AT 8.47am.
 As soon as the morning bell goes, we expect all children to line up.
 To help with a smooth start to the day we kindly ask that you leave your child at this point and do not follow them into school — we want our children to become independent, and our corridors are already very narrow and congested.
 Thank you for your help in this matter.